csun5285/doris/docs/en/docs/sql-manual/sql-functions/table-functions/hdfs.md

 - `format`: (required) Currently support `csv/csv_with_names/csv_with_names_and_types/json/parquet/orc`
 - `column_separator`: (optional) default `,`.
 - `line_delimiter`: (optional) default `\n`.
+- `compress_type`: (optional) Currently support `UNKNOWN/PLAIN/GZ/LZO/BZ2/LZ4FRAME/DEFLATE`.
+Default value is `UNKNOWN`, it will automatically infer the type based on the suffix of `uri`.

     The following 6 parameters are used for loading in json format.
 For specific usage methods, please refer to: [Json Load](../../../data-operate/import/import-way/load-json-format.md)